 TRANSIT COPS ARE TOPS -

 “Hostile Takeover” merger was definitely not in the best

-interest of the riding public, the citizens of New York, or
+interest of the riding public, the citizens of New York, or the New

-Transit Police Officers and the Transit Police Department should always
+Police Officers and the Transit Police Department should always be